Jane Farndale

 Still living with John Farndale (FAR00405) who was described as head of family and bank manager at Barclays Bank and Jane was listed as his sister.
 She was by then 54 years old.

-She and John Farndale (FAR00405) are later listed in electrical register living at East Parade, Harrogate.
+She and John Farndale (FAR00405) were later listed in electoral register living at East Parade, Harrogate.

 1914